 - Choose the name of your Wi-Fi/Ethernet Connection, and from here, select the Edit button under IP Settings.

-- Here, switch it to Manual, turn on IPv4, and enter your DNS under the Prefered DNS entry box and click on save.
+- Here, switch it to Manual, turn on IPv4, enter your DNS under the Prefered DNS entry box, and click save.

-You can also try changing Router DNS if you are having the issue across devices.
+You can also try changing Router DNS if you have the issue across devices.

 2] Check Network Adapter